steigr/kubernetes-operator/website/content/en/docs/Getting Started/latest/installing-the-operator.md

 <code>namespace</code>
 </td>
 <td>
-default
+""
 </td>
 <td>
 Namespace the resources will be deployed to.
+If omitted, the resources will be deployed to the same namespace as the operator.
 It's not recommended to use default namespace.
-Create new namespace for jenkins (e.g. <code>kubectl create -n jenkins</code>)
+Create new namespace for jenkins (e.g. <code>kubectl create -n jenkins</code>).

+<b>Note:</b> If the Jenkins instance is disabled, this property will be ignored.
+Use the `operator.watchNamespace` property instead.
 </td>
 </tr>
 <tr>